rhomobile/rhomobile-docs/eb/en/edge/api/screenorientation.md

 ### setScreenOrientationEvent()
-<p>Sets the callback to be called when a screen orientation event occurs.</p>
+Sets the callback to be called when a screen orientation event occurs.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>